Action News Jax, taps Devlin Design Group and Advanced for technology driven set

 “The end-result of this multi-faceted installation is truly stunning,” said Mark McPherson of Advanced.
 “No aspect was more challenging than the integration of a custom HyperPixel 1.5mm LED display into the primary anchor desk.
-Most studios use an LCD screen, if that – and we had to develop a way to configure and mount a super fine pixel pitch, direct view LED display onto the curved surface.
+Most studios use an LCD screen, if that – and we had to work closely together with Devlin Design Group to develop a way to configure and mount a super fine pixel pitch, direct view LED display onto the curved surface.
 WJAX now has one of the most cutting-edge studios in broadcasting.”

-Advanced’s engineering team planned out how exactly they’d build and configure a 6×1 panel display on the main anchor desk.
+Advanced’s engineering team in conjunction with DDG’s technical leadership planned out how exactly they’d build and configure a 6×1 panel display on the main anchor desk.
 Advanced chose to work with HyperPixel because they were able to custom-configure their displays to work in portrait mode, making them compatible with the horizontal shape of the desk.

 “We requested that custom panels be made for this to work,” said Greg Priest, senior account manager at Advanced.
 “And, in addition to the displays themselves, HyperPixel designed special framing and mounting components to successfully secure them.”